 In early 2016, this area was a sea of asphalt, concrete, utilities, and buildings (see image above).
 The creek that three tributaries fed into was contained in a 72-inch storm drain buried beneath roads and buildings, and there was no visible signs of the former ecological diversity and richness of the area.
 But ecologists in the park knew the site offered extraordinary potential.
 This was a chance to restore rare and diverse wetland habitat at the edge of an estuary in a highly urbanized area and help restore biodiversity in the park (see “future” image above).

 ABOUT TENNESSEE HOLLOW WATERSHED RESTORATION PROJECTS

 The success of this vision hinges on the completion of several individual projects (see Tennessee Hollow Watershed Restoration Projects map) – of which Quartermaster Reach is arguably the most technically complicated.
 It includes bringing above ground (or “daylighting”) a long-buried section of creek, removing the underground pipe, creating a new channel bed, and replanting the site with many native plant species.
 It also includes a new pedestrian bridge that will span the restored creek at Quartermaster Reach, allowing visitors and residents a connection to the Main Post.
-This project is scheduled to be complete spring 2020.
+This project is scheduled to be complete spring/summer 2020.